 Purposes for which we process your personal data:

-- Client service.
-Performed by us for companies in the insurance sector, real estate companies, housing corporations, leasing companies, healthcare providers and government bodies, among others.
+Client services are services performed by us for companies in the insurance sector, real estate companies, housing corporations, leasing companies, healthcare providers and government bodies, among others.

-Website visitors (e.g. those subscribing to our newsletter)
+Relationship management (e.g. those subscribing to our newsletter via our website)

 Why we may use your data: